What is Ambient Occlusion (AO)?

 Do I need Ambient Occlusion if I use Ray Tracing?

-Not necessarily.
-Ray Tracing calculates shadows physically correctly.
-However, AO can be used as an additional pass to further emphasize small contact areas – subtlety is key here.
-More physical background in the Rendering Equation (NVIDIA)
+Not mandatory.
+Ray tracing calculates shadows physically correctly.
+However, AO can be used as an additional pass to emphasize small contact areas - subtle is the keyword here.
+More physical background in the rendering equation (NVIDIA)

 How do I bake an AO map?